ruixing76/alta2023/src/pages/call-for-papers/index.md

 ### Paper Length

-- Long papers should be 6-8 pages (with up to additional 2 pages for references)
+- Long papers should be 6-8 pages
-- Short papers should be 3-4 pages (with up to additional 2 pages for references)
+- Short papers should be 3-4 pages
-- Abstracts ideally should be a few paragraphs and no more than 2 pages (with up to additional 1 page for references)
+- Abstracts ideally should be a few paragraphs and no more than 2 pages

 ### Anonymisation